ScottPlot/ScottPlot.NET/content/cookbook/5.0/CustomizingGrids.GridWithTopAxis.md

 ---
-Title: Hide Grid - ScottPlot 5.0 Cookbook
+Title: Grid with Top Axis - ScottPlot 5.0 Cookbook
-Description: Grid lines can be hidden.
+Description: Grid lines use the bottom and left axes by default, but this behavior can be customized for plots which use other axes.
-URL: /cookbook/5.0/CustomizingGrids/HideGrid/
+URL: /cookbook/5.0/CustomizingGrids/GridWithTopAxis/
-BreadcrumbNames: ["ScottPlot 5.0 Cookbook", "Customizing Grids", "Hide Grid"]
+BreadcrumbNames: ["ScottPlot 5.0 Cookbook", "Customizing Grids", "Grid with Top Axis"]
-BreadcrumbUrls: ["/cookbook/5.0/", "/cookbook/5.0/CustomizingGrids", "/cookbook/5.0/CustomizingGrids/HideGrid"]
+BreadcrumbUrls: ["/cookbook/5.0/", "/cookbook/5.0/CustomizingGrids", "/cookbook/5.0/CustomizingGrids/GridWithTopAxis"]
 Date: 2024-04-26
 Version: ScottPlot 5.0.29
 Version: ScottPlot 5.0.29